Drekkg/coldroom_capacity_calculator/README.md

 ### Outstanding Defects

 Spreadsheeet not found exception is not working as expected.
-A future feature to be implemented
+A future feature to be implemented.
+Program sometimes disconnects from gspread.
+Causing an error and crashing the program.
+Error are to be handled in a future feature

 # Deployment